dinde451/jarr.d1/Jarulfs_Guide.md

 Damage

 1.  for spells and traps, the actual damage is calculated upon cast.
-    For information about damage ranges for spells, see chapter 4.1.2.
+    For information about damage ranges for spells, see CHAPTER_LINK_details-about-spells.

 2.  if the effect is a spell and the monster has resistance, divide damage by 4